rlite/rlite/README.md

 on failure the program waits for a few seconds and tries again, as many times as it is necessary.
 When the current enrollment succeeds, it proceeds to the next one, until all the enrollments are completed.
+By default **rlite-node-config** starts with a reset operation to remove all the existing IPCPs, and then reads the initscript stored at `/etc/rina/initscript`.

 ### 4.5.
 Other tools